 What if you find that you spend more than $250 for classroom and other related education supplies?
 Does that mean that the balance of your deduction is lost?
 Not necessarily.
 You can still claim the excess expenses as a miscellaneous itemized deduction.
 You'll still have to overcome the 2% AGI limitation.
 And you'll then have to itemize your deductions.
 So it's possible that you'll win the battle and lose the war.
 But at least you'll be assured a deduction of $250 where there was once nothing.

 With virtually all tax breaks, there are certain income limitations.
 Go over those limitations and you lose the deduction or credit.
 But not for this deduction.
-There are no income limitations relative to this deduction.
+There are no income limitations on this deduction.
 This means that as long as you have incurred the eligible expenses, and you otherwise qualify for this deduction, it is available to you regardless of how much other income you may have from any other source.
 And that would include income generated by your spouse when filing a joint return.
-So this deduction is fair game for virtually any eligible educators.

 Records to keep